๐Ÿงช

 Mass Number

-The total count of protons and neutrons in an atom's nucleus, used to identify isotopes.
+The total count of protons and neutrons (collectively called nucleons) in an atom's nucleus, always a whole number, used to identify specific isotopes of an.

 Prerequisites: